Polymer/old-docs-site/app/2.0/docs/upgrade.md

 The following changes have been made in the shim that Polymer 2.0 uses:

 *   The shim always uses native CSS custom properties on browsers that support them.
 This was optional in 1.x, and it introduces some limitations on the use of mixins.
 *   The `customStyle` instance property has been removed.
 Use `updateStyles` instead.
 *   Change any code that imperatively creates `custom-style` elements.
 *   Invalid custom properties syntax is no longer supported.
 These changes are described in [Shadow DOM styles](#shadow-dom-styles).

+### Include the polyfills

+Because the CSS custom property shim has been moved out of the Polymer.library, you **must include the polyfills in order to use custom property mixins.** Currently, only the full polyfill set (`webcomponents-lite.js`) is tested and supported.

 ### Native custom properties {#native-custom-properties}